phozart/phozart.github.io/README.md

 # Many of the variables like the menu, the project cards or the socials are defined within Arrays in the top section of portfolio.js and called where required.

 # Possible improvements: update content text, add when new projects come in

+# To do: remove error on mouse move when moving away from the page